Navigating Military Landlord and Tenant Relationships

 Ask for receipts.
 If you’ve offered to reimburse the tenant for a repair they’ll make themselves, get a copy of the receipt.

-Same goes for property managers.
+The same goes for property managers.
 Even if they have a fund to draw from, you’ll want to establish accountability by requiring receipts and documentation of repairs and maintenance.
 This not only ensures that your money is being spent appropriately, but also that the work is being completed.

 For the tenant.

 Request new locks and keys.
-Avoid Mary’s situation above and request that the landlord provide new locks and keys and resets any keyless entry points.
+Avoid Mary’s situation above and request that the landlord provide new locks and keys and reset any keyless entry points.
 No one wants the unwanted surprise of previous tenants showing up at the property, much less entering.

 Get it in writing.
 If the landlord promised any updates like paint, carpet cleaning, or the repair of appliances as a condition of your lease, get it in writing.